 The location shall be such that the equipment can be kept clean and dry during installation and maintenance.
-During the design phase attention should be paid to the craneage and lay down areas that will be required for erection and maintenance.
+During the design phase attention should be paid to the crane set up and equipment lay down areas that will be required for erection and maintenance.
 Different styles of compressor have different requirements.